- Home

 Brokers who offer fee-free advice are paid a commission from lenders.
 While you don’t have to pay anything to use their services, they should still offer you unbiased advice.

-When you come to remortgage, switching to a new deal with your existing lender is probably going to be the simplest option, but may not give you the best deal on the market.
-It usually pays to shop around, particularly given our mortgage is likely to be your biggest financial outgoing.
+When you come to remortgage, switching to a new deal with your existing lender is probably going to be the simplest option, but you may not necessarily end up with the best deal on the market.
+It usually pays to shop around, particularly given your mortgage is likely to be your biggest financial outgoing.

 However, it’s not always easy to work out which remortgage deals you’ll be eligible for, particularly if your circumstances are complex or they’ve changed over recent years.
 Read more in our article Can I remortgage if I’m struggling financially?